AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 2/14/20, 9:00 AM - 10:00 AM: Team Meeting
 Met as a team to assign people to frontend and backend tasks and set up the project board.

-### 2/14/20, 11:00 AM - 1:00 PM: Individual Work - Josiah
+### 2/14/20, 11:00 AM - 1:00 PM: Created Display Function
-Cleaned up the testing console logs in Display.
+Josiah cleaned up the testing console logs in Display.
 Rewrote the Display keyword to match pseudocode Made commands not case sensitive, changed "var" keyword to "declare".
 Changed default textbox size

 ### 2/14/20, 5:00pm - Worked on Logo
 Camryn worked on the Logo for the webpage

 ### 2/17/20, 6:00pm - Worked on Documentation
 Ryan created a draft for the documentation

+### 2/14/20, 7:00 PM - 11:30 PM: Phrase Evaluation
+Josiah implemented phrase evaluation.
+The arithmetic phrases follow the order of operations, use type checking, etc. String concatination has also been added as phrases that can be evaluated.